Migration – a Contemporary Social Concern

 My own research has been in the areas of migration for education, childhood and youth transitions and inter-generational relations.
 I have conducted ethnographic fieldwork with ethnic minority migrant children in northern Thailand and with refugees in Austria and at the Thai-Burma border.

 Among my recent publications have been “Honouring the elders: The common good among Karen communities – a multi-sited ethnography” published 2018 in The Australian Journal of Anthropology 29/2 (co-authored with Shirley Worland) and also a chapter entitled “Child Migration to the UK.
 Hopes and Realities” (co-authored with Br Samuel Burke OP) in a book on migration edited by Ben Ryan at THEOS, Fortress Britain?
 Ethical Approaches to Immigration Policy for a Post–Brexit Britain (Jessica Kingsley Publishers, 2018) .
-The book will be discussed at a seminar here on October 25th.
+The book will be discussed at a seminar here (TBA).

 In May 2018, the Institute co-sponsored with St Mary’s University, Twickenham, and COMECE a lunchtime presentation in Brussels by Dame Louise Casey on the issues around the integration of migrants followed by an afternoon seminar on this topic.